chencfccf/chencfccf.github.io/index.md

 # Biography
 I am currently a master student at University of Science and Technology of China (USTC) and Institute of Automation, Chinese Academy of Sciences, supervised by Prof. Changsheng Xu.
 My research interests include Graph Structure Learning and Signal Processing.
-Recently I focus on: 1) Local and Global Representation Learning in Graph Data; 2) Graph-based Computer Vision; 3) Self-supervised Learning.
+Recently, I mainly focus on: 1) Graph Local and Global Representation Learning; 2) Graph-based Computer Vision; 3) Self-supervised Learning.

 * **Note**: Actively seeking for either Ph.D. or industrial opportunities starting from 2021/2022 Fall.
 Feel free to reach out to me if you are interested.